Hall Center Resident Faculty Fellowship – Application Instructions

 1. Maintain a regular presence in their Hall Center office throughout the entire residency semester;

-2. Attend regular seminars throughout the academic year of residency at which resident fellows will discuss their pre-circulated work-in-progress;
+2. Attend regular seminars throughout the academic year of residency at which resident fellows discuss their pre-circulated work-in-progress;

 3. Give a public talk about their work during residency, and attend the public talks given by the other resident fellows;